 Induction lighting uses a special type of fluorescent bulb.
 Induction lights use a magnetic field generator to electrically excite the phosphorus coating on the inside of a glass tube.
 This type of lamp offers several financial and environmental benefits over traditional electric fluorescent bulbs.
-Induction bulbs are more energy efficient and last longer.
+Induction bulbs are more energy-efficient and last longer.
 An induction bulb produces more light for a given amount of electric power than either compact fluorescent bulbs or light-emitting diodes.
-High quality bulbs can operate for 80,000 to 100,000 hours.
-The bulbs warm up much faster and with less energy than sodium vapor bulbs.
-This has led some municipalities to adopt induction lamps for street lighting.
-However, the technology is fairly new and still undercommercialized.
-Induction lights have been neglected in favor of LEDs by important policymakers such as the U.S. Department of Energy.
-Problems still exist with the technology.

 1. High Installation Cost

 Many lighting contractors are unfamiliar with induction technology, and the number of specialized dealers is limited.
-Retrofitting existing spaces is even more expensive.
-For this reason many find the cost of installing an induction system prohibitive.
+Retrofitting existing lighting fixtures is even more expensive.
+For this reason, many homeowners find the cost of installing an induction system too prohibitive.
 However, if you are able to find a competent installer, the lower maintenance and operating costs of induction lighting might outweigh the initial cost.

 2. Electromagnetic Interference

 Induction lights produce electromagnetic radiation, similar to mobile phones or wireless routers.
 The impact of such radiation on human health has not been completely explored, however, any device you eventually buy will likely conform with all current regulations set by the FCC, FTC, and other administrative agencies.
 The electromagnetic fields may interfere with other devices, so this limits installation options, especially around medical equipment or other highly sensitive computers.